Optional Practical Training: History

-Creation of OPT
+1992: Creation of OPT

 The first Bush administration created Optional Practical Training on July 20, 1992.
 The Justice Department created the program without public comment or notice.
 The 1990 Immigration Act originally created a time-limited employment pilot program for foreign students on visas.

-Introduction of the STEM OPT Extension
+2008: Introduction of the STEM OPT Extension

 The STEM extension was announced in a memo by Department of Homeland Security Secretary Michael Chertoff on April 2, 2008, published in the Federal Register issue of Tuesday, April 8, 2008.
 The STEM extension appears to be directly attributable to Congressional testimony by Microsoft co-founder Bill Gates, March 12, 2008.
+This policy changes shaped foreign students' decision to decide and obtain a STEM degree.
+In addition, foreign students were 18% more likely to have a STEM field degree following the 2008 policy change.
+In addition, the likelihood that a foreign student completes a STEM master's degree rose 33%.

-Challenge from Immigration Reform Law Institute in 2008
+2008: Challenge from Immigration Reform Law Institute (IRLI)

 The OPT STEM extension announced in April 2008 was challenged in a lawsuit by the Immigration Reform Law Institute filed on May 31, 2008.
 The organization filed a lawsuit in federal court on behalf of various organizations and individuals challenging the validity of the 17-month OPT extension.
 On August 5, 2008, the lawsuit was rejected by a New Jersey district court judge.

-Obama Administration Changes
+2014: Obama Administration Changes

 A November 20, 2014 memo by Department of Homeland Security Secretary Jeh Charles Johnson outlining proposed executive action on immigration endorsed by President Barack Obama included some suggested changes to the OPT program.
 The proposals were discussed and critiqued in National Law Review.

-Challenge in November 2014
+2014: Challenge in November

 In August 2015, a US federal court gave the green light to a lawsuit challenging the 17-month OPT STEM extension, filed by the Washington Alliance of Technology Workers and three IT workers who claimed that the OPT STEM extension had created unfair low-wage competition that had materially hurt them.

 On August 12, 2015, the United States District Court for the District of Columbia vacated the 2008 OPT Regulations but stayed the order until February 12, 2016, later extended to May 10, 2016, to allow DHS to provide a transition.
 The court therefore gave the federal government a deadline and an extension to formulate new rules.
 The D.C.
 District explicitly rejected the reasoning of the New Jersey District and Third Circuit in dismissing the earlier 2008 challenge.

-New STEM OPT Extension Rule in 2016
+2016: New STEM OPT Extension Rule

 The proposed rules suggested in the November 20, 2014 memo by DHS Secretary Jeh Johnson were finalized by the USCIS on March 11, 2016, to be effective May 10, 2016, just in time to address the November 2014 court challenge to the original STEM extension.
 USCIS expanded the STEM extension to two years.
 The agency did add a requirement that the employer attest to the non-displacement of U.S. workers, to address concerns raised in the STEM extension lawsuit challenge.